 The Company is subject to interest rate risk on its cash and debt.
 The Company believes that interest rate risk is low due to market based variable interest rate.
-The Company has floating rate debt that was used to fund the AquaGuard acquisition and working capital.

 The Company is exposed to currency risk arising from fluctuations in foreign exchange rates and the degree of volatility in those rates.
 The Company does not use derivative instruments to reduce its exposure to foreign currency risk.